redhat-developer/vscode-didact/docs/available-commands.md

 ## vscode.didact.copyTextToCLI

-Command to take the currently selected text in the open editor (of a Didact markdown or asciidoc file) and add a new Didact `sendNamedTerminalAString` or `sendNamedTerminalAStringNoLF` link with the selected text automatically URLencoded.
+Command to take the currently selected text in the open editor (of a Didact Markdown or AsciiDoc file) and add a new Didact `sendNamedTerminalAString` or `sendNamedTerminalAStringNoLF` link with the selected text automatically URLencoded.

 This is triggered by default using `Ctrl+Alt+F` or `Cmd+Alt+F`.